-- Abstract classes and interfaces can both be used to model common features. - How do you decide whether to use an interface or a class? - In general, a strong is-a relationship that clearly describes a parent-child relationship should be modeled using classes. - For example, a staff member is a person.

-Whether to use an interface or a class?

-- A weak is-a relationship, also known as an is-kind-of relationship, indicates that an object possesses a certain property. - A weak is-a relationship can be modeled using interfaces. - For example, all strings are comparable, so the String class implements the Comparable interface. - You can also use interfaces to circumvent single inheritance restriction if multiple inheritance is desired. - ❖ In the case of multiple inheritance, you have to design one as a superclass, and others as interface.
+Abstract classes and interfaces can both be used to model common features.
+How do you decide whether to use an interface or a class?
+In general, a strong is-a relationship that clearly describes a parent-child relationship should be modeled using classes.
+For example, a staff member is a person.
+A weak is-a relationship, also known as an is-kind-of relationship, indicates that an object possesses a certain property.
+A weak isa relationship can be modeled using interfaces.
+For example, all strings are comparable, so the String class implements the Comparable interface.
+You can also use interfaces to circumvent single inheritance restriction if multiple inheritance is desired.
+In the case of multiple inheritance, you have to design one as a superclass, and others as interface.